ayxanismayilov17950/form_filler_project_1/README.md

 - If there are issues with importing, ensure the JSON file is properly formatted.
 - When exporting, check that the download completes and that the file is in the correct .json format.

+Conclusion:
+Thank you for using the Auto Filler Extension!
+We hope this tool helps streamline your workflow by automating tedious form filling and enhancing your job application process with personalized cover letters.
+Whether you're managing multiple profiles or extracting data from LinkedIn, our extension is designed to save you time and make the process seamless.

+If you encounter any issues, have suggestions for improvement, or want to contribute to the project, feel free to open an issue or submit a pull request on our GitHub repository.

+We’re continuously improving the extension, so stay tuned for future updates and new features!

+Happy autofilling and good luck with your applications! 🚀